acast312/reservationsAPIDemo/ReadMe.md

 __Start the DB__

-> docker composer up // docker-compose up for older versions of docker
+> docker compose up // docker-compose up for older versions of docker

 seed the db

-> npm run seedDB
+> npm run seedDb

 __Start the API__